chinsaiki/simple_chat_bot/README.md

    #pyinstaller --onefile --additional-hooks-dir=./hooks simpleChatBot.py --clean
    ```

-   edit ```simpleChatBot.spec``` file: replace 'C:/ProgramData/Anaconda3/envs/chatbot' to the path of your python environment.
+   edit ```simpleChatBot.spec``` file:

+   * replace 'C:/ProgramData/Anaconda3/envs/chatbot/Lib' to the path of your python environment.

+     (the path should be like '/data/anaconda3/envs/chatbot/lib/python3.9' on Linux.)

 * edit ```cli.py``` file inside the ```streamlit\web``` folder of your python environment: